2mol/elm-colormaps/README.md

 ![magma, inferno, plasma, and viridis](https://raw.githubusercontent.com/2mol/elm-colormaps/master/images/matplotlib.png)

-This library simply provides these colormaps as functions of type `Float -> Color`, where the floating point number should lie between 0 and 1.
+This library simply provides these colormaps as functions of type `Float -> Color`, where the input is expected to be between 0 and 1.

 To use, simply import `Color.Colormaps` and use the functions `magma`, `inferno`, `plasma`, and `viridis`.